 Do Twitter Impressions Include Yourself?

-The answer is no. Twitter impressions do not include your own views or interactions with your own tweets.
+The answer is no, Twitter impressions do not include your own views.
 When you view your own tweet on your timeline or profile, it does not count as an impression.
-This is because Twitter assumes that you are already aware of your own content, so it focuses on providing data about how your tweets are being seen others.
+This is because Twitter assumes that you are already aware of your own tweet and does not consider it as an additional view.

 1. Can I see how many times I have viewed my own tweet?

-No, Twitter does not provide a specific metric for self-views.
-However, you can see the number of impressions your tweet has received, which represents the potential reach among other users.
+No, Twitter does not provide a specific metric for tracking how many times you have viewed your own tweet.